About Denis O'Brien

-Under O’Brien’s leadership, Digicel has expanded to over 32 markets in the Caribbean, Central America and Asia Pacific.
+Under O’Brien’s leadership, Digicel has expanded to over 25 markets in the Caribbean and Central America.
 O’Brien has committed Digicel to continuously expand its reach into underserved regions and communities, with the mission to connect customers all around the world.

 Aside from Digicel and Communicorp, Denis O’Brien has many other professional interests that he has supported or launched.
 O’Brien bought the Irish utilities support company Siteserv in 2012, renamed it as Actavo, and helped expand it into the U.S. as well as the Caribbean, continuing business today.
 Fuel retailer Topaz Energy was also owned by O’Brien from 2013 until its sale to Canadian company Alimentation Couche-Tard in 2015.

 O’Brien owns two five star luxury resorts; Quinta do Lago resort in the Algarve, the southernmost region of Portugal, and PGA Catalunya in Spain.
 He also owns the Beacon Private Hospital in Dublin, Ireland and a number of other private companies spanning many sectors.

 Denis O’Brien is committed to giving back and providing opportunities to those less fortunate.
 While Digicel provides telecommunications services to rural communities, the Digicel Foundation was founded by O’Brien in 2004 to further aid these communities.
 The organisation was formed to bring positive change to the regions that Digicel serves and with an overall aim of helping to create a world where no one gets left behind.
 O’Brien and the Foundation have initiated programmes and funded community projects in Jamaica, Haiti, Papua New Guinea and Trinidad and Tobago, particularly in the areas of education and special needs.
-With investments of over US$156 million to date that have driven positive outcomes for over three million people, famously, the Digicel Foundation has built 180 schools in Haiti and hundreds of classrooms in Papua New Guinea.
+With investments of over US$173 million to date that have driven positive outcomes for over three million people, famously, the Digicel Foundation has built 188 schools in Haiti and hundreds of classrooms in Papua New Guinea.